A Future Crew scene demo running in DOSBox 0.74.3.

 |Note: DOSBox does this very annoying thing where it insists that each minor new version should have it's own configuration file.
 You will need to copy your old configuration file to a new one in |

-A clip from Future Crew's "Second Reality" demo running in DOSBox
+A clip from Future Crew's Unreal II - The 2nd Reality demo running in DOSBox

 Either start it from a terminal or